Project Space Residency FAQs

 When do Project Space residencies take place?

-Applicants who apply before April 2, 2023 will be selected for 4 week residencies between September 2023-August 2024.
+Applicants who apply during the 2024 call will be selected for 4 week residencies between September 2024-August 2025.

 How long are the residencies?